 Therein lies your challenge.

 Something to take into consideration is short-tail vs long-tail keywords.
 Short tail keywords are usually 1-3 words and long-tail keywords are generally 3 or more words.

 Short tail keywords will typically have a higher volume of searches.
 But they will also be higher competition.
-Long tail keywords will be lower volume, much more specific, and typically lower competition.
-Including long tail keywords into your pages is a good way to direct quality traffic to your site.
+Long-tail keywords will be lower volume, much more specific, and typically lower competition.
+Including long-tail keywords in your pages is a good way to direct quality traffic to your site.